Jack McCarver

-William Clarence John "Jack" McCarver (December 19, 1896 – June 21, 1959) was an American racing driver.
+William Clarence John McCarver (December 19, 1896 – June 21, 1959) was an American racing driver.

 McCarver worked for Chevrolet for nearly 20 years as an engineer and test driver, and his work with them led to him taking up a racing career.
 He later worked as a used car salesman in Dallas, Texas, before retiring due to ill health in 1957 - ill health taking his life two years later.